JavaScript Style Guide

 Did you find this article valuable?

-Support Ting Hao by becoming a sponsor.
+Support Shineve's Blog by becoming a sponsor.
 Any amount is appreciated!